 It also brought to mind this print of an old hollow olive tree by Maurice Moeri.

 By Russel’s Pond another wonderful twisted old oak tree.
-From here we headed for Ranger’s Gate and back to Cranbourne Forest and an encounter with some interesting big-horn cattle and a big-horn oak,
+From here we headed for Ranger’s Gate and back to Cranbourne Forest and an encounter with some long-horn cattle and a long-horn oak,

 then an old lime tree with what looked like a wild bee’s nest hanging from it.
 But I’m no expert.
 Maybe it was a bird’s nest.
 I’m not sure, but it reminded me of another walk a few years ago in Essex when